gavrun/asp-mvc-antique-bookstore/docs/legal/service_level_agreement.md

 ## 6. Limitations

-This SLA is fictional and exists only to simulate the kind of documentation used in real-world software development agreements.
+This SLA is fictional and exists only to simulate the kind of documentation used in real-world software development.

 ## 7. Review